 - Duplicate content

-Once these recommendations have been built, you’ll need to work with your web development team to prioritize them.
-I recommend rating them on a scale of 1-5 on these three categories.
+Once this list of recommended changes has been built, you’ll need to work with your web development team to prioritize your next steps.
+I recommend rating each item on a scale of 1-5 on these three categories:

 - Difficulty to implement